A Step-By Step Guide To Salesforce Scratch Org Management

 You can “Take from pool,” enter the name of the pool you want to claim, and it will appear in your pool.

-You can dimensionate your pool by going to the “Settings.”
-As an addition, you can decide how big the pool is and what the duration of the pool will be.
+You can dimensionate your pool by going to “Settings.”
+You can also decide its size and length.

 Without Hutte, you need to follow these steps for sandboxes: